 As our society becomes increasingly global, it becomes all the more necessary to be able to understand and relate to people with a variety of heritages, values, and viewpoints.
-This is especially important for mental health practitioners, which is why we provide this very innovative education and training, comprised of classes with a distinct culture-aware curriculum and taught by excellent multicultural faculty.
+This is especially important for mental health practitioners and social program innovators, which is why we provide this very innovative education and training, comprised of classes with a distinct culture-aware curriculum and taught by excellent multicultural faculty.

-Although our program is innovative, it still has a firm respect for the basics, which is why it has a good foundation of traditional psychology and counseling courses.
+Although our program is innovative, it still has a firm respect for the basics, which is why it has a strong foundation of traditional psychology and counseling courses.

-Upon completion of our program, you will receive not

-only a degree that fulfills the educational requirements towards becoming a licensed counselor in Washington State, but also an awareness, compassion, and competency to work with persons from a variety of backgrounds.
+Upon completion of our program, you will receive not only a degree that fulfills the educational requirements towards becoming a licensed counselor in Washington State, but also an awareness, compassion, and competency to work with persons from a variety of backgrounds.

-In the classroom, you will work within a supportive cohort, meaning that nearly each class will be with the same students, enabling you to develop valuable relationships as you learn and share together.
+In the classroom, you will work within a supportive cohort, which means that nearly each class will be with the same students, enabling you to develop valuable relationships as you learn and share together.

-Since our classes are offered on evenings and weekends, it may be possible to work while obtaining your degree.
+Furthermore, because our classes are offered on evenings and weekends, it may be possible to work while obtaining your degree.

-Our program is designed to be completed in only two years!
+Our program is designed to be completed in as little as two years!
 We want to keep things practical for you!